candid-project/candid/db/README.md

 template1=# \q
 ```

+Then add your local database info to candid/env_template.sh, including including the environment variable `CLOUD_SQL_CONNECTION_NAME`.

 You should now be able to connect to the db from your user account.
 First log out of superuser with `exit`.
 Then try connecting to the db with:
 ```sh
 psql -d candid_postgres_local -U {your user}